 In a day to day sense, the Matrix is people living unconsidered lives, following each other through an unquestioned existence and just doing what everybody else does.
 It is herd mentality, a mindset of dependence, dumbed down compliance and readily swallowed cultural fast food.
 The Matrix is propaganda and deception.
-It is un-thinking.
 It is a whole stack of what I call duff steers, or modern myths, that although widely held as true are demonstrably false.
 I am not talking conspiracy theories here, I mean lies such as mercury amalgam fillings are safe in your mouth; fluoridated water helps reduce tooth decay; that cholesterol causes heart disease; that our highest moral action is self-sacrifice; that a central controlling authority is needed to effectively organise anything (including society); that capitalism is immoral and the enemy; that Co2 is the great bogey-man that it is claimed to be; that it is best not to judge others and therefore not be judged …and so on.

 The Matrix is unconscious living in the sense of not having conscious awareness of one’s philosophical convictions, one’s beliefs about the nature of reality and of what is possible and what is not.
 This means not knowing and understanding the foundations upon which one’s values and motives are based.
 The Matrix is ‘not knowing’ what you think about fundamental issues, or if you do regurgitate some swallowed lines it is not being able to explain and justify them.
 Consequently it is confusion between what is real and what is fiction.
 Its a chronic sense of unexplainable terror because because people dont know how to live, who to listen to, or what to do., at a time of multiple crises and stress, in an endless sea of information and disinformation.